 Usually your Skip will be delivered by LGV, which is normally large, although we have smaller trucks for tricky locations.
 Your drive needs to be 2.9 metres (9ft 6inches) wide for a normal truck with a 6 cubic yard skip (standard size).
 When ordered we will enquire about the location of the skip.
 Please advise of any access difficulties at the time.
 Please make sure that there is sufficient access to allow your Skip in and out safely.
 If you are unsure, please contact us and we can provide you with the approximate dimensions required.

-The normal Skip Hire is for seven days but this can be extended to suit your needs, but there will be a small charge for this extension.
+The normal Skip Hire is for fourteen days but this can be extended to suit your needs, but there will be a small charge for this extension.
 If you require a permit for Skip placement these can be arranged for a maximum of 28 days.

 We recognise that the area around your home is important to you and will therefore deliver your skip to the most convenient location.
 If we’re unable to drop within the grounds of your property, we will attempt to contact you and if possible we will leave at the nearest position adjacent to your property.
 If we are unable to drop outside your property and the only suitable drop point is the road, then your Skip will require a permit issued by the local council, but don’t worry, we will take care of all of this.
 Simply let us know if the Skip won’t be able to be left on your private land.
 To make the delivery process as quick and easy as possible, please note:-